 - A. MPI Standards: Provide products that comply with MPI standards indicated and that are listed in its "MPI Approved Products List." - B. Material Compatibility: - 1.
 Provide materials for use within each paint system that are compatible with one another and substrates indicated, under conditions of service and application as demonstrated by manufacturer, based on testing and field experience. - 2.
-For each coat in a paint system, provide products recommended in writing by manufacturers of topcoat for use in paint system and on substrate indicated. - C. Colors: As indicated on the Finish Schedule.
+For each coat in a paint system, provide products recommended in writing by manufacturers of topcoat for use in paint system and on substrate indicated. - C. Colors: As indicated in the Finish Legend on Drawings.